Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Data Availability

 \section{Data Availability}

-The data used in this paper from the DECaLS survey is publicly available.
+The data used in this paper from the DECaLS survey are publicly available.
 Catalogues of potential merger candidates and other types of sources can be made available on request to the authors.